-DEFINITION: This data element describes the common type of bus service this vehicle was being used for at the time of the crash or the primary use for the bus if not in service at the time of the crash.

-RATIONALE: Important in determining where and how school children are at the greatest risk of injury when being transported by a school bus and the extent to which school bus operations.
-This is used to help identify how the bus is used when reporting to Federal Motor Carrier Safety Administration and affects overall traffic safety.
-It also aids in correctly identifying to the FMCSA how the bus was being used at the time of the crash.

-Buses are any motor vehicle with seats to transport nine or more people, including the driver's seat.
-This element does not include vans that are owned and operated for personal use.

-Note: If the vehicle does not fall into the category for bus leave this element blank.

-School (public or private) - used when vehicles that meet the definition of a bus and are being used by a public or private school, district, or contracted carrier operation on behalf of the entity, providing transport for school children (up to the 12th grade) to/from school (public or private) or any other school function or activity.
-In addition, school includes buses that are not externally identifiable as a school/ pupil transport vehicle.
-Example: A transit bus, at the time of the crash, used exclusively (no other passengers except students) to transport students to/from the school or school-related activity.
+Code 04 Charter/Tour - used when a DEFINITION: This data element describes the common company provides transportation on type of bus service this vehicle was being used for at a for-hire basis and demand-response the time of the crash or the primary use for the bus if basis, usually round trip service for a not in service at the time of the crash. tour group or outing.
+RATIONALE: Important in determining where and Code 05 Shuttle - used when private how school children are at the greatest risk of injury companies provide transportation when being transported by a school bus and the extent services for their own employees, to which school bus operations.
+This is used to help nongovernmental organizations identify how the bus is used when reporting to Federal (such as churches and nonprofit Motor Carrier Safety Administration and affects overall groups), and noneducational units of traffic safety.
+It also aids in correctly identifying to the government (such as departments of FMCSA how the bus was being used at the time of the corrections).
+Examples include buses/ nine-passenger vans transporting Buses are any motor vehicle with seats to transport people from airports, hotels, rental car companies, and business facility to nine or more people, including the driver's seat.
+This element does not include vans that are owned and facility. operated for personal use.
+Code 06 Modified for personal/private Note: If the vehicle does not fall into the category for use - used when an individual has bus leave this element blank. modified a bus for personal use such as traveling with their family.
+Code 01 School (public or private) - used when vehicles that meet the definition Code 07 Church - used when the bus is of a bus and are being used by a public being used to transport people to/from or private school, district, or contracted church and church related functions. carrier operation on behalf of the entity, providing transport for school Code 98 Other - used when it is a bus that children (up to the 12th grade) to/from does not fit any of the criteria listed school (public or private) or any other above, explain in the narrative. school function or activity.
+In addition, school includes buses that are not Code 99 Unknown - used when it is externally identifiable as a school/ unknown such as a hit and run pupil transport vehicle.
+Example: A situation. transit bus, at the time of the crash, used exclusively (no other passengers except students) to transport students 13 DRIVER CONDITION to/from the school or school-related DEFINITION: This element identifies physical activity.

-Transit/Commuter - used when a government entity or private company that provides passenger transportation over fixed, scheduled routes within primarily urban geographical areas, for example innercity mass transit bus/van service.

-Intercity - used when a company provides for-hire, long-distance passenger transportation between cities over fixed routes with regular schedules.
+- Code 02 Transit/Commuter - used when a government entity or private company that provides passenger transportation over fixed, scheduled routes within primarily urban geographical areas, for example innercity mass transit bus/van service. - Code 03 Intercity - used when a company provides for-hire, long-distance passenger transportation between cities over fixed routes with regular schedules.
 Example: Greyhound bus service between major cities.